What is Racketeering?

 Numbers Racket

-This is a form of illegal lottery that is played in poor neighborhoods.
+This is a form of illegal lottery played in poor neighborhoods.
 In this situation, people pick three digits and place a bet, hoping to match random numbers drawn the next day.
-In recent years, the three-digit number is often taken from a number published in major NYC newspapers.
+In recent years, the three-digit number has often been taken from a number published in major NYC newspapers.

 Punishment for Racketeering Crimes

 Each count is punishable by up to 20 years in prison.
-In addition, the court can impose fines related to the number of the defendant’s profits from their crimes.
+In addition, the court can impose fines related to the defendant’s profits from their crimes.

 Hire a Private Investigator to Investigate